drhsqlite/fossil-mirror/www/backup.md

 see.
 (Some [ticket system customization][tkt] schemes do this.)
 You can solve such problems if you have access to the remote server, which allows you to get a SQL-level backup.
-This requires Fossil 2.12 or newer, which added [the `backup` command][bu].
+This requires Fossil 2.12 or newer, which added [the `backup` command][bu], which takes care of locking and transaction isolation to allow backing up an in-use repository.

-You can get an off-machine SQL-level backup of a Fossil repository on a remote server over SSH like so:
+If you have SSH access to the remote server, something like this will work:

 ----